 If you have experienced abuse, know that it is not your fault.
 Nothing excuses violence or abuse.
 Help and support are available.

-If you need support, or you are worried about someone you know and do not feel comfortable reaching out to someone at church, here are some resources:
+If you need support, or you are worried about someone you know and do not feel comfortable reaching out to someone at church, here are some other resources:

 You can help support those facing domestic violence by: